 Belt buckles

-Each belt has a mechanism called ‘buckle’ that’s used for fastening the two ends of the belt.
+Each belt has a mechanism called a ‘buckle’ that’s used for fastening the two ends of the belt.
 Classical designs usually utilize buckles while modern designs often rely on devices that allow for micro-adjustability.
-Don’t be surprised if finding designs with different buckles as there are several types of belt buckles with different widths and looks and crafted from different metals (stainless steel, brass, aluminum) and non-metallic materials (polymers).
+Don’t be surprised if finding designs with different buckles as there are several types of belt buckles with different widths and looks and crafted from different metals (stainless steel, zinc, brass, aluminum) and non-metallic materials (polymers).

-- The flip closure buckle or flip-top belt doesn’t have any holes but uses a flip flop mechanism with teeth on the underside of the belt instead.
+- The flip-closure buckle or flip-top belt doesn’t have any holes but uses a flip-flop mechanism with teeth on the underside of the belt instead.
 These are usually worn with casual clothing.

 Durability